jboero/brotlitest/README.md

-# Brotli Test
+# Brotli Compare
 This repo contains some basic scripts to test any file comparing Gzip and Brotli across time and compression strength.
 Output is dumped to an HTML result and plotted with Google Charts.
+It can be easily extended or changed to compare other compression engines.

 ## Usage
 ```